 - Delivery model: PTaaS pioneer (founded 2013).
 Uses the Cobalt Core, a distributed pool of vetted certified freelance pentesters.
 Different lead tester each engagement is typical because of the distributed pool model.
 Dashboard-managed scheduling and report delivery.

-- Pricing: annual Cobalt Credit consumption model (1 credit equals around 8 pentest hours).
-Three published tiers (Standard, Premium, Enterprise) with sales-call quote for specific credit packages.
+- Pricing: annual Cobalt Credit consumption model (1 credit equals around 8 pentest hours) across three tiers (Standard, Premium, Enterprise), quoted per credit package.
+Separately, cobalt.io/platform/pricing publishes USD 3,500 per test for its Autonomous Pentest as of August 2026.
 USD billing only.

 - AI-specific scope: not a public service line.
 AI surface testing is delivered if scoped that way using Cobalt Core testers with relevant skills.